fuyuka3725/DSRE-EX/README.md

 ● DSRE

-It was originally developed by Chinese developer 屈乐凡 and, as is well known, began as an audio upscaler project inspired by DSEE.
+It was originally developed by Chinese developer Qu Le fan(屈乐凡) and, as is well known, began as an audio upscaler project inspired by DSEE.
-Unfortunately, however, the developer is no longer maintaining it, and it has become a defunct project.
+Unfortunately, the developer is no longer maintaining it, and it has become a dead project.

 ● Ver 2.0 (EN)